-Profile: Ben R. Oppenheimer
+Profile: Rebecca Oppenheimer

-Associate Curator and Professor
+Curator and Professor

-Dr. Oppenheimer is a comparative exoplanetary scientist: he studies planets orbiting stars other than the Sun.
+Dr. Oppenheimer is a comparative exoplanetary scientist: she studies planets orbiting stars other than the Sun.
 This nascent field is so young that much of the work involves developing the techniques needed to see these planets, so that their light can be dissected and analyzed.
-His optics laboratory in the Rose Center is the birthplace of a number of new astronomical instruments designed to tackle this problem.
+Her optics laboratory in the Rose Center is the birthplace of a number of new astronomical instruments designed to tackle this problem.
 In March 2004, Dr. Oppenheimer deployed the world's most sensitive coronagraph at the AEOS Telescope in Maui.
 See lyot.org for more information.
-In June 2008, his team deployed an even more precise and sensitive exoplanet imaging system at the Palomar Observatory.
+In June 2008, her team deployed an even more precise and sensitive exoplanet imaging system at the Palomar Observatory.
 This instrument is called Project 1640 and involves researchers at AMNH, Cambridge, Caltech, and NASA/JPL.
 All of these instrumentation efforts, as well as several others including the starlight suppression system for the International Gemini Observatory Planet Imager project (GPI), were conducted in Oppenheimer's lab in the Rose Center at AMNH.

 Dr. Oppenheimer also works on faint white dwarfs, the remnants of normal stars, and brown dwarfs, star-like objects that are too small to be stars but too large to be called planets.
-He is the co-discoverer of the first brown dwarf, called Gliese 229B, and was the first scientist to study the atmospheric composition, chemistry and physics of a sub-stellar object outside our solar system.
+She is the co-discoverer of the first brown dwarf, called Gliese 229B, and was the first scientist to study the atmospheric composition, chemistry and physics of a sub-stellar object outside our solar system.

 This short film provides an overview of the modern astrophysical view of the universe.
 What you will witness is based entirely on real observational data and the interpretation of that data through the laws of physics.
 Every mountain, planet, satellite, star, galaxy, quasar and our cosmic horizon are represented accurately in both size and position relative to each other, based on our best scientific knowledge to date.
 No interpolations have been made, and only objects that have actually been observed are included.
 As a result, you will see vast regions of the universe where we have not yet been able to map the locations of particular types of objects, for various scientific reasons.
 These gaps are akin to the regions labeled 'terra incognita' in old globes and maps, before people had fully documented the geography of the world.
 This visualization starts from the mountains of Tibet and takes you swirling though our database out to the furthest reaches of the universe that are observable.
 As we travel away from Earth, the distance from home is represented in the length of time that light takes to travel the same distance.